Washington Custody

 What happens if I don't give notice before I move?

-If you don’t provide the required notice, you can be subject to sanctions (punishment), including being held in contempt of court.
-Even if you don’t provide the proper notice, the other parent can still file an objection to the intended relocation of the child in court just as s/he could do if you do give proper notice.1
+If you don’t provide the required notice before moving, you can be subject to sanctions (punishment), including being held in contempt of court.
+Even if you don’t provide the proper notice, the other parent can still file in court an objection to the intended move (relocation), just as they could do if you give proper notice.1

-How will a judge decide if I can relocate with my child?
+How will a judge decide if I can move with my child?

-The law in Washington “presumes” that in most situations, a parent’s request to relocate will be allowed.
-This means that the judge will assume that moving with the child is in the child’s best interests.
-However, the other parent can object to the move and try to convince the judge to not allow the move.
+The law in Washington assumes (presumes) that, in most situations, a parent’s request to move (relocate) will be approved.
+This means that the judge will assume that moving with the child is in their best interests.
+However, the other parent can object to the move and try to convince the judge to deny the move.
 If a parent objects to the move, the judge will consider these factors when making a final decision:

-• whether either parent has parenting time restrictions due to domestic violence, sex crimes, or other offenses;
+- whether either parent has parenting time limitations due to domestic violence, sex crimes, or other offenses;

 2 R.C.W. § 26.09.525